ComputerLars/thesyntheticparty/README.md

 These are all created by **Matplotlib**, where:
 - 1. The _matplotlib.pyplot.bar_ function creates the bar graphs illustrating the categorical aspect of emotions.
 - 2. The _mpl_toolkits.mplot3d_ toolkit is utilized for dimensional representation to generate 3D cubes depicting valence, arousal, and dominance.

-**Exposition Materials and References**

-Included are also all materials used in the exposition of The Synthetic Party:

-1) _Textual Expositions_: Detailed written material explaining the concept and operations of The Synthetic Party.

-2) _Multimedia Files_: Audiovisual materials used in the exposition, including presentations, videos, and interactive media.

-3) _Document of literature and theory references from the exposition on The Synthetic Party_

-4) _File dump_ of web scraped visual and video material used in the exposition scripts.

 ## **Usage**